aerinera/pheeb-ai-chatbot/README.md

 ## 📸 Dialogue Snapshots

-Real conversations with Phoebe — sorted by theme, each showing a different layer of her personality and memory system.
+Real conversations with Pheeb — sorted by theme, each showing a different layer of her personality and memory system.

 ---